-The Great Wall of the Northern Qi Dynasty (550–577) was built for the purpose of consolidating the northern frontiers and the Northern Zhou Dynasty) border in the west.
-The Great Wall was built and repaired in six dynasties.
-The Great Wall construction of the Northern Qi Dynasty was the third time after the Qin Dynasty and the Han Dynasty.
+The Great Wall of the Northern Qi Dynasty (550–577) was built during the Northern and Southern Dynasties era for the purpose of consolidating the northern frontiers and the Northern Zhou Dynasty) border in the west.

 In 552 AD, the Great Wall was built at the northwest border of Qi, starting from northwest Lishi (离石) County in today's south Shanxi Province and expanding towards west Shuo County (朔县 Shuòxiàn) in the north of Shanxi, with a total length of over 400 kilometers.

 In 555 AD, Emperor Qiwen commanded that the Great Wall be built at the northern border on a large scale.
 This was an addition to and repairs of the already existing Great Wall section of the Northern Wei Dynasty (368–535).

 In 556 AD, Emperor Qiwen continued to build the Great Wall based on what had been accomplished in 552 AD and 555 AD, and expanded the newly built Great Wall to the east until it reached Shanhai Pass, with a total length of more than 3,000 kilometers.
 There was a garrison every 10 kilometers, and 25 fort towns in places of importance.

 In 557 AD, the second line of defense on the inside of the Great Wall was built.
 The Great Wall started from old garrisons in the east of Pianguan (偏关) County in Shanxi Province, passing Yanmen Pass, Pingxing (平型) Pass, and continuing to Xiaguan (下关) in Shanxi Province.